ReddyBytes/Kubernetes-K8s/5_Ingress/Readme.md

 ### Problems faced before Ingress :

-Ingress came after dec 2015. how the workflow is happens before ingress.
+Ingress came after dec 2015. how the workflow is working before ingress.
 Services offers us to expose our application to external world.
 In services we are using simple __Round Robin__ Load balancer.

 But the organizations came from VMs to Kubernetes they face some problems like